shakhscode/Inflation-and-GDP-Growth-Analysis-G20Countries/README.md

 ### 6. Desiging a dashboard in Tableau.
 Compared to Excel, ofcourse Tableau is far better to design the charts, apply interactive and dynamic filters.
-In the following dashboard, HIGHLIGHT section is completely dynamic.
+In the [above dashboard](#dashboard-in-tableau), HIGHLIGHT section is completely dynamic.
 Based on the selected year and country highlight changes automatically.
 This is done using table calculation function RANK().

+***
 ## Motivation behind the project
 ![](extraimagefiles/inflation2.jpg)